bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 The ``duplicateElementExists`` key specifies if there is a duplicate BED element somewhere within the compressed chromosome stream.
 A duplicate element is defined by matching chromosome name and start and stop coordinates; id, score, strand and other optional information are ignored when determining if a duplicate element exists.

 The ``nestedElementExists`` key specifies if there is a nested BED element somewhere within the compressed chromosome stream.
-Refer to BEDOPS documentation to see how :ref:`nested elements` are defined.
+Refer to BEDOPS documentation to see how :ref:`nested elements <nested_elements>` are defined.

 .. _starch_archive_metadata_offset: